GamesTrap/Premake-VSCodeGen/README.md

 ## What files get generated

-This generator generates the follwing files:
+This generator generates the following files:

 - \<WorkspaceName\>.code-workspace (only if not already exists)
 - .vscode/c_cpp_properties.json